About:

 Bernard Meyerson and David Harame were recognized as IBM Fellows for their contributions to the technology.

 Want to read more such intrapreneur stories?
-Download our ebook listing stories of prominent intrapreneurs that changed the fortunes of their organizations.
+Download our ebook listing stories of prominent intrapreneurs who changed the fortunes of their organizations.